 Public Health required Eric Gorbman Catering to close and will remain closed until approved to reopen by Public Health.

-We are currently testing all caterer employees for Shigella.
+We are currently working with Eric Gorbman Catering to complete testing of all catering employees for Shigella.
 All employees will be required to be cleared by Public Health before being allowed to return to food handling.

 The exact food or drink item that caused the illnesses has not been identified.
 We may never know what caused the illness because the bacteria spreads easily and multiple food items may have been contaminated.

-We have received laboratory confirmation that twelve of the ill persons were infected with Shigella.
-Though we do not have lab confirmation for the other people that got sick, their symptoms are consistent with Shigella infections as well.
+We have received laboratory confirmation that 15 of the ill persons were infected with Shigella sonnei.
+Though we do not have lab confirmation for the other people that got sick, their symptoms are consistent with Shigella sonnei infections as well.

 - Shigellosis is an infectious disease caused by bacteria called Shigella.

 - Most who are infected with Shigella develop diarrhea, fever, and stomach cramps.
 Some people may have no symptoms at all.